mhorpheus/test/DFIR-Triage-Scoping.md

 2. set up a call, by sending meeting invite to necessary participants,
 3. initiate a Call:
 	- open teleconference bridge and join the call,
-	- provide a quick summary of a current X-Force IR understanding of a case,
+	- provide a quick summary of a current XFIR understanding of a case,
 	- introduce X-Force IR members present on the call, clearly marking who would be leading the call.
 The intention of this approach, is to ensure continuity of the contact with a Client, however on-call person is not responsible for running a Triage and Scoping Call.
 This means, that after completing actions listed above, on-call person is not required to participate further in the call and can drop off, unless has been assigned any of the roles described in the Section [Roles of Participants](#Roles-of-Participants).